 Annexure C: Draft Top Layer Service Delivery and Budget Implementation Plan (SDBIP) 2016/2017: Alignment of the KPI's of the SDBIP with the IDP strategic objectives.
+The projected cash flow will be distributed at the meeting.

 Annexure D: Mid-term Review: Priorities for Support from Sector Departments during 2012/17 financial years (awaiting response form DLG)